-Tiger Woods in surgery after serious crash, first-responders needed 'jaws of life' to remove him
+Tiger Woods in surgery after suffering 'multiple leg injuries' in serious crash, agent says

 Woods was injured in the crash and is currently in surgery, according to his agent Mark Steinberg

-Tiger Woods was injured in a serious car crash Tuesday and needed to be extricated from his vehicle with the "jaws of life," the Los Angeles County Sheriff’s Department said.
+Tiger Woods was injured in a serious car crash Tuesday, the Los Angeles County Sheriff’s Department said.

 Woods was the sole occupant in the crash near the Rolling Hills Estates and Rancho Palos Verdes neighborhoods of Los Angeles.
 Officials said the crash occurred at around 7:12 a.m. and the vehicle sustained "major damage."